tmthx/tmthx.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: About
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Motto.
-Etc.
+subtitle: >
+        <a href='https://www.cl.uzh.ch/en.html'>Department of Computational Linguistics, University of Zurich</a> <br>
+        AND 2.76, Andreasstrasse 15, 8050 Zurich, Switzerland

 profile:
   align: right
-  image: prof_pic.jpg
+  image: prof_pic_color.jpg
   image_circular: false # crops the image to make it circular
-  more_info: >
+  more_info: # >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    #  AND 2.76<br>
+    #  Andreasstrasse 15<br>
+    #  8050 Zurich<br>
+    #  Switzerland

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page

 announcements:
-  enabled: true # includes a list of news items
+  enabled: false # includes a list of news items
-  scrollable: true # adds a vertical scroll bar if there are more than 3 news items
+  scrollable: false # adds a vertical scroll bar if there are more than 3 news items
-  limit: 5 # leave blank to include all the news in the `_news` folder
+  limit: 0 # leave blank to include all the news in the `_news` folder

 latest_posts:
-  enabled: true
+  enabled: false
-  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
+  scrollable: false # adds a vertical scroll bar if there are more than 3 new posts items
-  limit: 3 # leave blank to include all the blog posts
+  limit: 0 # leave blank to include all the blog posts
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I am a doctoral researcher in **Computational Linguistics and Phonetics** at the **University of Zurich**, supported by the _Marie Skłodowska-Curie Actions_ as part of the *Voice Communication Sciences* project.
+Previously, I completed an **MPhil in Theoretical and Applied Linguistics** at the **University of Cambridge** (_Distinction_), where I investigated perceived voice similarity among Cantonese–English bilinguals.
+I also hold a **BA in Language Science** (_First-Class Honours_) from **Shanghai International Studies University**, where my thesis explored argument structure processing using naturalistic fMRI.

+My research focuses on the cognitive and neural mechanisms underlying voice perception across different languages, speech contexts and temporal scales, employing behavioural, neuroscientific, and computational methods.
+More broadly, I am interested in topics within cognitive and language sciences, including syntactic–semantic structure and the convergence between human brains and artificial intelligence.
+My work has appeared in _NeuroImage_, _Behavior Research Methods_, and _Cambridge Occasional Papers in Linguistics_.